One muscle becomes two … sort of

 Imagine how much better high school gym class would have been if you’d known about standing pushups.
 These exercises can help heal diastasis recti and give you the upper body toning and lower body stretch of regular push-ups.

 Stand facing a wall at arms’ length with your feet hip-width apart.
 Placing your palms flat against the wall, inhale.
 “Encourage the breath to flow deeply into lungs,” says Chazan.
 “Allow the ribs to expand circumferentially rather than letting air create a puffed belly.”

-On exhale, draw your belly tightly in toward your spine.
+On the exhale, draw your belly tightly in toward your spine.
 Allowing your arms to bend, lean into the wall on your next inhalation.
-Push away from the wall on exhale and resume your straight up position.
+Push away from the wall on the exhale and resume your straight-up position.

-To start the bridge pose, lie on your back with your spine gently pressed into the floor.
+To start the Bridge pose, lie on your back with your spine gently pressed into the floor.
 Your feet should be flat and your knees bent.
-Lay your arms at your sides with palms facing down.
+Lay your arms at your sides with your palms facing down.
 Inhale slowly, using your diaphragmatic breathing.